 The Startup Nations Summit, an annual gathering of startup-savvy policy advisers, will feature for a second year a global edition of the Startup Nations Policy Hack, developed in 2017 by the Global Entrepreneurship Network in close collaboration with the government of Estonia and Dell.

 The concept of a cross-border policy hack was born out of Startup Nations members' willingness to help each other deal with challenges they face in grappling with unexpected policy hurdles and unfamiliar regulatory issues.
 The resulting Startup Nations Policy Hack model embraces a new approach to policymaking – one that is based on dialogue, sandbox-type idea exchanges, and collaboration among different stakeholders in the entrepreneurial economy.

-SNS organizers are pleased to announce the first four teams for the policy hack that will take place in Indonesia this November.
+SNS organizers are pleased to announce the seven teams for the policy hack that will take place in Indonesia this November.
 Team leaders are selected from a pool of nominations outlining real-world challenges, a preliminary idea of how to address them and a commitment to test the hacked solution in their respective ecosystems.

 Each team leader bringing a policy idea to the table and will be matched with both public and private sector leaders from around the world to help refine the idea.
 The goal is for team leaders to return home ready to implement the policy solution they have hacked.

 Team 1: Elevating the Impact of Procurement Policy

 Team Leader: Jak Koseff, chief director at the Office of the Premier, Gauteng Provincial Government, South Africa